By Frank Newman on 14th September 2015

 They keep a running total in their head until they reach $5 or $10.
 They then take an object of their choice (including pens, straws, cocktail sticks and tooth picks!) and place it in a glass.
 At the end of their day’s work they count the number of items in the jar to work out how much the till ‘owes them’.

-I have also seen staff drop money on the floor and put it straight into their handbags or slip it into their bar apron or pocket.
+We are alsomaware of staff dropping money on the floor and putting it straight into their handbags or slipping it into their bar apron or pocket.

 There are lots of other more sophisticated ways staff fiddle the till but these seem to be the ones thieves learn when they attend the ‘Introduction to pinching from the till’ course.

-There are some of the very basic things I suggest when putting till security procedures in place.
-I will address those in a future column.
+There are some of the very basic things we suggest when putting till security procedures in place.